blesjosh/Ecommerce_follow_along/README.md

 ## 🌟 Milestone 22:
 In this milestone , we will create an backend endpoint that will save the address inside user profile in database.

+## 🌟 Milestone 23:
+In this milestone , we will create an frontend page for address selection and write an endpoint to fetch all the address of a user and display it on the frontend page.